 Early Stages of DBT

 As the therapy progresses, the therapist begins to provide instruction on mindfulness techniques.
-This is a concept pulled from Eastern religions and it can be quite powerful.
 The therapist encourages the patient to identify when thoughts are coming from the emotional part of the brain.
-When those emotional thoughts are identified, the person is then asked to take a step back and observe the situation with logic and objectivity before choosing to react.
+When those emotional thoughts are identified, the person is then asked to step back and observe the situation logically and objectively before reacting.
 For some people, this means learning how to simply accept a situation without approving of it.
 In other words, some people learn how to move beyond things they cannot control.
-No judgments are needed, and no intercessions are required.
-The person can just move past the moment.
+No judgments are needed, and no intercessions are required.4

 Middle and Late States of DBT